Corefinder89/phoenix/simplilearn-phase4/docs/kubernetes.md

 - **Automatic bin packing** You provide Kubernetes with a cluster of nodes that it can use to run containerized tasks.
 You tell Kubernetes how much CPU and memory (RAM) each container needs.
 Kubernetes can fit containers onto your nodes to make the best use of your resources.
 - **Self-healing** Kubernetes restarts containers that fail, replaces containers, kills containers that don't respond to your user-defined health check, and doesn't advertise them to clients until they are ready to serve.
 - **Secret and configuration management** Kubernetes lets you store and manage sensitive information, such as passwords, OAuth tokens, and SSH keys.
 You can deploy and update secrets and application configuration without rebuilding your container images, and without exposing secrets in your stack configuration.

+## The kubernetes API

+The core of `Kubernetes control plane` is the API server.
+The API server exposes an HTTP API that lets end users, different parts of your cluster, and external components communicate with one another.

+The `Kubernetes API` lets you query and manipulate the state of API objects in Kubernetes (for example: Pods, Namespaces, ConfigMaps, and Events).

+Most operations can be performed through the `kubectl` command-line interface or other command-line tools, such as kubeadm, which in turn use the API.
+However, you can also access the API directly using REST calls.